Dental Implants — Houston, TX

 Whether you are missing a single tooth or an entire mouthful, dental implants can offer a permanent solution to the gaps in your smile.
 Dental implants work by attaching artificial teeth directly to the jaw.
 There are three components of an implant: the anchor, which will be surgically embedded into the bone, a post to which the tooth attaches, and the artificial tooth itself.
-Dental implants can replace one or more teeth, provide support for a partial denture, or be used to anchor a full denture.
-Keep reading to learn more about how Dr. Cher Rich can restore your smile using dental implants in Houston.
+Dental implants can replace single teeth, provide support for a bridge, or be used to anchor a partial or full denture.
+Keep reading or contact us directly to learn more about how Dr. Cher Rich can restore your smile using dental implants in Houston.

 Benefits of Dental Implants

 Replacing both the root and the crown allows you to enjoy several advantages that are not possible using a traditional bridge or denture, including: